Kenwood’s legendary KD-500/KD-550 direct-drive turntables are classics from an era when things were built to last.

-Indeed, if decks like the KD-500 / KD-550 with this level of custom engineering were built now, they would cost many thousands of dollars.
-The Technics SL-1200 is a classic example – it’s been reissued and costs literally thousands!
-This is just one reason I love these Kenwood decks.
+Indeed, if decks like the KD-500/KD-550 with this level of custom engineering were manufactured now, they would cost many thousands of dollars.
+The Technics SL-1200 is a classic example – it’s recently been reissued and costs thousands.
+This is one reason I love these Kenwood decks and others like them.

 The only difference between the KD-500 and 550 is in the tonearm.
 The KD-500 came without an arm from the factory, while the 550 was supplied with a Kenwood arm.
 The idea was that you would then fit your favourite Grace G-707, or perhaps an SME Series 2 or 3 to the KD-500.

 Specifications, courtesy of Vinyl Engine